September 7, 2017

 WASHINGTON, D.C., OFFICE

 Elizabeth Smith advocates for clients harmed by corporate wrongdoing, as well as representing people in cases related to anti-terrorism, human rights, tobacco, and public client litigation.
-She currently represents government entities in litigation targeting the alleged deceptive marketing and overprescribing of highly addictive opioid painkillers, as well as people impacted by tobacco products.
+She currently represents government entities in litigation targeting the alleged deceptive marketing and overprescribing of highly addictive opioids, as well as people impacted by tobacco products.
 She also represents the 9/11 Families United to Bankrupt Terrorism multidistrict litigation aiming to bankrupt financiers of al Qaeda and other terrorist groups.
 Elizabeth holds additional experience in personal injury and consumer protection litigation, including vehicle defect cases, asbestos litigation, medical device cases, and lead paint poisoning.
 A graduate of Furman University with a J.D. from the University of South Carolina School of Law, Elizabeth served on the editorial board of the ABA Real Property, Probate & Trust Journal, and was a law clerk for the Honorable Diane S. Goodstein, Circuit Court Judge of the First Judicial Circuit for South Carolina.

 Prior results do not guarantee a similar outcome.